-The Robinette Legal Group, PLLC is dedicated to helping those oil and gas drilling workers and their neighbors who have been exposed to chemicals or toxic fumes created during the normal drilling process.
-If there is a fire or explosion, the exposure to the workers and community can be even more serious.
+The Robinette Legal Group, PLLC is dedicated to helping those oil and gas drilling workers and their neighbors exposed to chemicals or toxic fumes created during the typical drilling process.
+In addition, if there is a fire or explosion, the exposure to the workers and community can be even more severe.

-These toxic fumes can have a lasting impact on your health and future, and can over time lead to breathing problems and lung disease.
-It is vital for fracking workers to use all protective equipment provided by the company and to seek medical attention immediately for any injuries sustained by inhalation including asthma symptoms.
+These toxic fumes can have a lasting impact on your health and future and can, over time, lead to breathing problems and lung disease.
+Therefore, it is vital for fracking workers to use all protective equipment provided by the company and to seek medical attention immediately for any injuries sustained by inhalation, including asthma symptoms.

-Wastewater ponds and condensate tanks release volatile organic compounds (VOCs) which can travel airborne from the site.
-Many of the chemicals used in fracking are known to cause cancer, and people living close to natural gas wells have higher risks of asthma, respiratory problems, and disorders of the nervous system.
-Thirty-five percent of the chemicals used in fracking are endocrine-disrupting chemicals (EDCs) which alter hormonal levels which can lead to health issues such as infertility, impaired neural function, suppressed immunity, low birth weight, delayed development, and learning disabilities.
+Wastewater ponds and condensate tanks release volatile organic compounds (VOCs), which can travel airborne from the site.
+Many of the chemicals used in fracking are known to cause cancer, and people living close to natural gas wells have higher risks of asthma, respiratory problems, and nervous system disorders.
+Thirty-five percent of the chemicals used in fracking are:

 Recently, OSHA issued a hazard alert for all workers in the oil and gas industry.
-Silica is used in great quantities in the process of hydraulic fracturing, and when silica is released into the air it can lead to silicosis, lung cancer, heart problems, and other health problems.
-Silica exposure even has been found to affect spouses who are exposed to the clothing containing silica fibers which are brought home for laundering.
+Silica is used in significant quantities in the process of hydraulic fracturing.
+When silica is released into the air, it can lead to silicosis, lung cancer, heart problems, and other health problems.
+In addition, silica exposure has been found to affect spouses exposed to clothing containing silica fibers brought home for laundering.

-Though the investigations are not complete, NIOSH has learned about several worker fatalities associated with flowback operations.
-According to their information, at least four workers have died since 2010 from what appears to be acute chemical exposures during flowback operations at well sites in the Williston Basin (North Dakota and Montana).
-The available information suggests that these cases involved workers who were gauging flowback or production tanks or involved in transferring flowback fluids at the well site.
+Though the investigations are incomplete, NIOSH has learned about several worker fatalities associated with flow-back operations.
+According to their information, at least four workers have died since 2010 from what appears to be acute chemical exposures during flow back operations at well sites in the Williston Basin (North Dakota and Montana).
+The available information suggests that these cases involved workers gauging flow back or production tanks or transferring flow back fluids at the well site.
 Often these fatalities occurred when the workers were performing their duties alone.

 Potential Exposures during Flowback Operations